fhiso/sources-and-citations/creators-name.md

 ---
 title: A microformat for creators' names
-date: 13 April 2016
+date: 14 April 2016
 ...
 # A microformat for creators' names

-[This is a **first draft** of material that may eventually go into a Citation Elements standard.
-Much of this document comprises suggestions for further discussion, rather than being a expression of current consensus within FHISO.
-Text in square brackets is not intended to form a normative part of any eventual standard, though the examples and explanatory notes may be retained.]
+[*Editorial note &mdash;* This is an **early draft** of material intended to go in a Citation Elements standard.
+Text in square brackets (such as this paragraph) is not intended to form a normative part of any eventual standard.
+Such text is labelled as an example, note, or editorial note.
+Editoral notes are used to record outstanding issues, or points where there is no consensus, and will be resolved and removed for the final standard.
+Examples and notes may be retained in the standard.]

 This document defines a *class* for storing the name of an creator [or an ordered list of creators] of a genealogical source in a